Intersection (company): Transit

 In May 2018, Intersection and NJ Transit launched IxNTouch interactive displays at several locations.
 In May 2019, Intersection and LA Metro launched new advert funded IxNTouch information screens along Blue Line stations.

 Shoutable

-In May 2019, Intersection published an iOS app called Shoutable that let users post sixty second messages on LinkNYC screens.
+In May 2019, Intersection published an iOS app called Shoutable that lets users post sixty second messages on LinkNYC screens.
 These messages were similar to e-cards, and allowed users to enter approved names for the message.

 As of October 2019, the Shoutable app is no longer available.

 Controversy

 In September 2016, Intersection removed web browsing capabilities from the LinkNYC kiosks after reported instances of inappropriate content being accessed via the tablets.

 Since the launch of the Link product, privacy concerns have been raised over Wi-Fi tracking and camera usage.
 In September 2018, source code was accidentally made available on the internet that could be used for location tracking.